21coolkarni/Flytbase_assisment/README.md

 **Algorithm:**
 - Spawn the turtle at the start of the grid position.
-- Rotate and move functions move the turtle into desired grid.
+- Rotate and move functions will move the turtle into desired grid.
+- Turtle will accelerate till it reaches the mid point of the total distance and then it will decelerate again it reaches the final destination

 **Output:**